wp-plugins/fareharbor/readme.txt

 == Description ==

-Adds a shortcode that makes it easy to add FareHarbor embed calendars to your site.
-You'll need to be on FareHarbor for this to be useful, learn about it at https://fareharbor.com/.
+Adds a shortcode that makes it easy to embed FareHarbor's free booking reservation calendars on your site.
+Learn more about the FareHarbor reservation system at [fareharbor.com](https://fareharbor.com/ "Free reservation software").

 Usage example: [fareharbor shortname=“companyname” type=“small” items=“500” lightframe=“yes”]